Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Protein is essential to sports nutrition and overall health because every cell in the body needs protein.

-The human body does not produce the 9 essential amino acids which make up protein that’s made in the body, so we must get them from external sources like whole foods and protein supplements [1].
+According to MedLine Plus, the human body does not produce the 9 essential amino acids which make up protein that’s made in the body, so we must get them from external sources like whole foods and protein supplements [1].

 Let’s explore just a few ways that eating more protein can benefit you.

-Meeting your body’s protein needs can [2]:
+According to HealthLine, meeting your body’s protein needs can [2]:

 • Reduce appetite